Whimsy Stick

 Same dog.
 Same toy.
 Completely different result.

-The flirt pole for overexcited dogs works when you add the protocol
+The flirt pole works for overexcited dogs

 0